zephyrproject-rtos/windows-curses/README.md

 ================================

 This repository has the source code for the Python curses wheels provided by Christoph Gohlke, set up for easy rebuilding.
+Only `build-wheels.bat` is original work.

 Unless you want to build the wheels yourself, it will be easier to get them from https://www.lfd.uci.edu/~gohlke/pythonlibs/#curses.